-All Salisbury residents benefit from these services because of our reliance on natural settings for property values, wells for drinking water, septic systems for waste disposal and economic gains through tourism to the beautiful natural sand beaches.
+All Salisbury residents benefit from these services because of our reliance on natural settings for property values, wells for drinking water, and economic gains through tourism to the river and beautiful natural sand beaches.
 The Conservation Commission is responsible for protecting these areas through enforcement of the state wetlands protection laws and regulations.
 We are all stewards of these natural areas and are tasked with the responsibility to protect them through conservation and sustainable practices.